 Below, we’ll walk you through the most popular payroll options for independent beauty professionals to help you find the perfect fit for your flourishing business!

-The simplest of your options is to pay hourly.
+The simplest of your options is to pay an hourly rate.
 Perfect for varying schedules and newer employees who may be working as your assistant or whenever you need an extra set of hands.

 An annual salary is not just for professionals behind a desk.
 Depending on your business, this could be the best way to slay.
 Unlike hourly-based pay, your employee will have a set schedule.